microsoft/ignite-learning-paths-training-mod/mod30/setup.md

     1. Search term (trigger)
     2. Owner name (This will most likely be `Microsoft-CDA`)
     3. App name (This will most likely be `Tailwind-Traders`)
-    4. Token from App Center, [see mobile app instructions](MOBILE-APP-README.md).
+    4. Token from App Center.
+If you're a Microsoft employee, [visit this link](https://aka.ms/twt-appcenter-token).
+Otherwise, contact the session or learning path captains or Matt Soucoup.

 ***Deployment unsuccessful?** See [Troubleshooting](#troubleshooting)*